SVL-simulator/runner/docs/Python/README.md

 Introduction
 ------------
-Python Runner is a tool for the LGSVL Simulator which executes test cases written in Python using the [LGSVL Python API](https://www.lgsvlsimulator.com/docs/python-api/).
+Python Runner is a tool for the SVL Simulator which executes test cases written in Python using the [Python API for SVL Simulator](https://www.svlsimulator.com/docs/python-api/).

-Python scripts can be used to implement many different kinds of tests to run in the LGSVL Simulator.
+Python scripts can be used to implement many different kinds of tests to run in the SVL Simulator.

 Among the general use-cases of Python Runner are: